jeremytammik/DirectObjLoader/README.md

 Revit add-in to load a WaveFront OBJ model and generate a DirectShape element from it.

-The Building Coder provides a dedicated topic gropup where you can [read all there is to know about the DirectShape Element](http://thebuildingcoder.typepad.com/blog/about-the-author.html#5.50).
+The Building Coder provides a dedicated topic group where you can [read all there is to know about the DirectShape Element](http://thebuildingcoder.typepad.com/blog/about-the-author.html#5.50).

 The initial implementation and development history is documented in the article